Kitura/Kitura-TemplateEngine/README.md

 ## Examples
 The following code examples use the [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine), however, because this is an abstraction layer, Stencil could be substituted for any supported template engine.

-The following code initializes a Stencil template engine and adds it to the [Kitura](https://github.com/IBM-Swift/Kitura) router.
+The following code initializes a [Stencil](https://github.com/kylef/Stencil) template engine and adds it to the [Kitura](https://github.com/IBM-Swift/Kitura) router.
 This will render files with the template engine's default file extension, in this example these would be .stencil files.
 ```swift
 router.add(templateEngine: StencilTemplateEngine())
 ```

 Here we show how to render files which don't have the same default file extension as the chosen template engine.
-In this example "useDefaultFileExtension" is set to false, so the default file extension (.stencil in this case) will not be rendered and files with the extension .example will be rendered.
+In this example `useDefaultFileExtension` is set to false, so the default file extension (`.stencil` in this case) will not be rendered and files with the extension .example will be rendered.

 ```swift
 router.add(templateEngine: StencilTemplateEngine(), forFileExtensions: [".example"], useDefaultFileExtension: false)